 6.3.4 above and beyond sub-clause 6.3.1, members have a responsibility to spread the good heat (i.e. to engage in thermovangelism) wherever a member’s internal sense of morality and civic duty compels them to do so, and in whatever way the member sees fit, so long as such activity does not undermine ASBA’s goals stated under clause 3, the definitive interpretation of which rests with the ASBA executive in the case of any dispute or disagreement.

 Supporting (group) membership

-Supporting members will include groups like businesses, health clubs, embassies, and other not-for-profit organisations.
+Supporting members could include groups like businesses, health clubs, embassies, and other not-for-profit organisations.
 By joining, these organisations will be supporting ASBA’s mission to create a new Australian sauna culture.
 They will also have a chance to participate actively in the formation of that culture.

 If you are interested, please see section 7 of the ASBA Constitution until more information becomes available.

 If it is likely that your organisation will want to become a supporting member, at least one person from that organisation must be an individual ASBA member.
 Why not you?

 For any questions about supporting membership, Contact Us.

 ASBA is using Google Forms for our sign-up sheet.
 This is a powerful and free platform that allows us to collect the information we need with minimum fuss.
 If we had more money then we’d build a fancy form right here on the website, but we don’t have any money.
 So Google it is.